CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 $mo.U_Status = $MORstatus;
 ```

-Until now the changes have not been saved.
+Until now, the changes have not been saved.
 This is done here using the Update method on the Manufacturing Order object.
 The result of this method is written to $updateResult variable.
-If it is lower than 0, it means the operation has failed:
+If this value is lower than 0, it means the operation has failed:

 ```powershell
 $updateResult = $mo.Update();
 ```

-Checking the result of the update operation and if it failed, an exception is thrown.
-It is important to see that we are getting information about what went wrong from the method GetLastErrorDescription on the Company object:
+The result of the update operation is checked, and if it fails, an exception is thrown.
+It is important to see that we are getting information about what went wrong from the method `GetLastErrorDescription` on the Company object:

 ```powershell
 if ($updateResult -lt 0) {